Sacraments and Rites

 When a family member is seriously ill, either at home or in hospital or an extended care facility, please call the parish office to request a pastoral visit, which may include Communion and/or the Sacrament of the Anointing of the Sick.

 If the sick person’s health is critical, and they are in danger of death, please contact the parish office to request the Sacrament.
-As soon as the Pastor is available, he will respond.
+As soon as one of the priests is available, he will respond.
 If the person is in the hospital, the priest on-call can be contacted to provide the Sacrament.

 • In the face of death, the Church confidently proclaims that God has created each person for eternal life and that Jesus, the Son of God, by his death and resurrection, has broken the chains of sin and death that bound humanity.
 For Christians, the funeral rites are proclamations of our share in the Paschal Mystery, the death and resurrection of Christ.